 AppLaunch for the most part isn’t a service – it’s a platform that lets *you* submit your App to every App review site.
 We simply approve and copy-write what you send to make sure that reviewers get consistent quality from AppLaunch submissions.

 We have examples of Apps from AppLaunch getting in to pretty much every major App-covering online publication and so it’s really down to the product and the pitch.
-If you create an innovative, new App and write a decent pitch, then the chances are it will perform very well.
+If you create an innovative, new App and write a decent pitch, then the chances are it will perform very well, but make sure to contact Boca Raton SEO Company because if you have good SEO services that will bring more clients to your business.
 We had one company that had 12x sales the week after their AppLaunch campaign, equally there are some that get picked up by only a few smaller blogs and see a 20% bump.
 They are always the ones that we considered whether to distribute in the first place as there was no clear uniqueness to the App or story.

 Anybody got questions for Chris?

 What did I miss in this interview?
 Let us know in the comments below!

 Think your app idea has what it takes to be the next Instagram?
 Think again.
 As of January 2013 there were 775,000 apps in the iOS app store, yet nearly 60% of developers report they never broke even on their development costs.
 Even worse, almost 70% report their most successful app never made more than $5,000. […]read more >

 “What would it feel like if our phones were designed around people, not apps?” – Mark Zuckerburg on Facebook Home You may have heard the news already, the “Facebook Home” is being released today.
 Technically, Facebook Home isn’t really an OS.
 It’s also not a “fork” of Google’s Android software.
 It’s an App layer […]read more >